phillipsacademyandover/andover-cm-templates/README.md

 ## Copyright
 These files are copyrighted by Phillips Academy and maintained by the Communications Office at Phillips Academy.
+The applications used are independent of Phillips Academy and do not endorse or support our work.

 ## Andover Email Styleguide